 Often when we share flower care tips and tricks with our clients, friends and family their reaction is surprised.
-These tricks are instinctive to us as florists, but brand new information to many others.
+There are the obvious "basic" things we need to do, but there are many other tricks that, while instinctive to us as florists, are brand new information to many others.
 So we decided it was time to share with you all the little things we do to keep our flowers at home looking vibrant and alive for longer, and the techniques we use when we visit our clients for their mid-week flower check up.

 1. Don't throw the whole rose out, just pluck away the brown petals

 Roses often find their way into the bin much sooner than they should thanks to one or two uncooperative petals that turn brown before the rest of them.
 If the rose stem is still strong and the head standing tall and upright, then the flower is not dead!
 Simply pluck away the bad petals and the rose will immediately look alive again.

 "Flipping" tulips, or turning their petals out can be done after 2-4 days when the flower has opened slightly (flipped sooner than this and the petals may snap).
 Tulips are already so amazing to watch over time as their stems grow in length and their colours fade, but if you'd like to completely change their look and reveal the different colours in their centre, give this a go by simply turning each individual petal away from the flower and back on itself using your thumb and forefinger.

 Image source: julieblanner.com

 Hydrangea is notorious for wilting, especially in the Summer heat.
 But more often than not this just means they are in need of intense rehydration.
 Soak their heads and leaves in a sink, bath or bucket of water for around 20 mins, before recutting 1-2cm off the end of the stem and placing them back in a vase.
 Within 20-30 minutes you should notice the flower head firm up and restore to health.
 This works for other types of flowers too - roses, hellebores, queen anne's lace and many more.